+Counseling is a confidential relationship between a student and a counselor.
 Counselors act as catalysts to help students define their own questions, explore their own alternatives and ultimately find their own answers.

 Hours of operation are subject to change, especially during academic breaks.
 Visit the website or call to check hours the center is open each week.
-Typically, counselors and academic advisors are available Monday and Thursday from 8:30 a.m. to 5 p.m.; Tuesday and Wednesday from 8:30 a.m. to 7 p.m.; and Friday from 8:30 a.m. to 1 p.m.
+Typically, counselors and academic advisors are available Mondays and Thursdays, 8:30 a.m. to 5 p.m.; Tuesdays, 8:30 a.m. to 7 p.m.; Wednesdays, 8:30 a.m. to 3 p.m. and 5 p.m. to 7:00 p.m.; and Fridays, 8:30 a.m. to 1 p.m.
 Counselors and advisors may be seen on a drop-in basis throughout the week.
 Appointments are available for financial aid extensions.
-Appointments may be made in person with the receptionist in the Counseling and Advising Center lobby, online or by telephone.
+Appointments may be made online, by telephone or in person with the receptionist in the Counseling and Advising Center lobby.

-Website: www.deanza.edu/counseling
+Location: Registration and Student Services Building, 2nd floor Telephone: 408.864.5400 Website: www.deanza.edu/counseling